It takes just three minutes for radiology techs to get helpful pictures of injured or ill children to guide important next steps in care.

 However, even 180 seconds can seem like an eternity for a scared child.

 Kelly Oppe, director of Radiology, was heartbroken some children needed sedation to keep them still during the CT scans.

-Her team worked with Carle Center for Philanthropy to purchase a child–friendly projector for the Emergency Department CT scanner, putting kids in control during unnerving situations.
+Her team worked with Carle Health Center for Philanthropy to purchase a child–friendly projector for the Emergency Department CT scanner, putting kids in control during unnerving situations.